Skip to main content

 • Cursor 3 just launched -- does it address any of this?+

 Not for the issues that matter.
-Cursor 3 ships an Agents Window that lets you run parallel agents locally, in worktrees, or in the cloud.
+Cursor 3 (April 2, 2026) ships an Agents Window that lets you run parallel agents locally, in worktrees, or in the cloud.
 The cloud option means more of your codebase can route remotely, and the architecture that makes that possible is the same one that caused the CVEs.
-The pricing is unchanged ($20-$200/month).
+Cursor 3.3 (May 6-7) added a new PR review experience, Build in Parallel, and Split PRs.
+Cursor 3.4 (May 13) introduced development environments for cloud agents with multi-repo support and Dockerfile-based config -- another layer of cloud surface area.
+The pricing structure simplified to Hobby / Individual ($20) / Teams ($40 Standard or $120 Premium) / Enterprise.
 The pivot from 'IDE with AI' to 'you manage agents across environments' is a direction away from simplicity, not toward it.

 • What about Cursor Bugbot?
 Is it included?+